hbiede/AoC-2020/README.md

 * Didn't get on the leaderboard proper, but I did manage to get 303rd on day 3-1, so I was pretty excited about that!
+* I got two triple digit showings on the 8th day!

 ## Stats
 | Day | Part 1 Time (Rank) (Score) | Part 2 Time (Rank) (Score) |